Cogent Conversations: Episode 2

 Adam Murray: Yeah.

-Andrew Ritchie: Well, I think if you really believe in the purpose, which is to accelerate the growth of people in organisations, it’s kind of agnostic.
-It doesn’t say who, sort of kind of go, “We care about all people and we care about organisations.”
-So if there’s another organisation, another start up, that is kind of having some of the same challenges we had, and they can kind of rather than going through six months of work, they can do sort of one month of work.
-And draw on a template, and hopefully modify it to suit their needs, rather than just using some off the shelf solution.
-Which invariably, does not work, when you’re talking about really important things.
+Andrew Ritchie: Well, I think if you really believe in the purpose, which is to accelerate the growth of people in organisations, it’s kind of agnostic of… It doesn’t say who, sort of, kind of go, “We care about all people and we care about all organisations.”
+So if there’s another organisation, another start up, that is kind of encountering some of the same challenges we had, and they can kind of rather than going through six months of work, they can do sort of one month of work, and draw on a template, and hopefully modify it to suit their needs, rather than just using some off the shelf solution, which invariably does not work, when you’re talking about really important things.

-Andrew Ritchie: But if they can be inspired by something like that, that’s a win for me on an emotional level, but it’s also a win for business because that’s our purpose.
-I don’t think that that is, I don’t think that our direct competitor in the market is going to take those documents.
+Andrew Ritchie: But if they can be inspired by something like that, that’s a win for me on an emotional level, but it’s also a win for the business because that’s our purpose.
+I don’t think that that is… I don’t think our direct competitor in the market is going to take those documents.
 I don’t think they would value those documents.
 I think that’s why we’re winning, to a certain extent.
-And if they change their mind, and they really did decide that they valued those things, and they were like, “Oh, well let’s just use EstimateOne’s framework.”
-That would be a net win for me.
+And if they change their mind, and they really did decide that they valued those things, and they were like, “Oh, well let’s just use EstimateOne’s framework,” that would be a net win for me.